IMO

 The vessel of the future

 With the future of cargo and zero carbon fuels in mind, the Aurora Class vessel is designed for a greener future.
 The Aurora Class represents a pivotal part of our path to a zero emissions future.
-With its 9,100 car equivalent unit capacity, the Auroras will be the biggest and most environmentally friendly PCTC vessels ever built.
-The Aurora Class will be the first in its segment to be able to operate on zero carbon ammonia and is set to transform the deep sea shipping segment
+With its 9,100 car equivalent unit capacity, the Auroras will be the biggest and most environmentally friendly PCTC vessel ever built.
+The Aurora Class will be the first in its segment to be able to operate on zero carbon ammonia and is set to transform the deep sea shipping segment.

 Related News & Articles